telefonicaid/perseo-fe/documentation/plain_rules.md

 -   trust: optional, trust token for getting an access token from Auth Server which can be used to get to a Context Broker behind a PEP.
 -   filter: optional, a NGSI filter.
 If provided then updateAction is done over result of query.
+-   version: optional, The NGSI version for the update action.
+Set this attribute to `2` or `"2"` if you want to use NGSv2 format. `1` by default.
+However, if `filter` is used, this field is ignored and NGSIv2 is used.

 NGSIv1 example: